Illustration by Krugli via Getty Images

 So what is the answer?
 Is there such a thing as balance?

 Reality tells us that we must sacrifice some things for others.
 Dealer hours are typically long and working weekends and some holidays is a must.
-The good news is that we can make incredible incomes and work on our skillsets to keep the income going north.
+The good news is that we can earn incredible incomes and work longer and harder to make even more.